rcfdtools/R.SAWB/README.md

 * PPOI GeoJson map
 * Gift and video animation for temporal map data
 * Integrated script for run all the proceses
-* Scientific Markdown report for each poi or zone
+* Scientific Markdown report for each PPOI
 * Technical documentation for scientific articles.
 See https://edo.jrc.ec.europa.eu/documents/factsheets/factsheet_spi_ado.pdf